Atlas of Normal Radiographic Anatomy and Anatomic Variants in the Dog and Cat - Elsevier eBook on VitalSource, 2nd Edition

 Elsevier eBook on VitalSource

-Equip yourself to make accurate diagnoses and achieve successful treatment outcomes with this highly visual comprehensive atlas.
-Featuring a substantial number of new high contrast images, Atlas of Normal Radiographic Anatomy and Anatomic Variants in the Dog and Cat, 2nd Edition provides an in-depth look at both normal and non-standard subjects along with demonstrations of proper technique and image interpretations.
+Help your students learn to make accurate diagnoses with this comprehensive visual atlas!
+Featuring a substantial number of new high contrast images, Atlas of Normal Radiographic Anatomy and Anatomic Variants in the Dog and Cat, 2nd Edition gives your students an in-depth look at both normal and variants of normal subjects to build their confidence in distinguishing between normal and abnormal findings.
 Expert authors Donald E. Thrall and Ian D. Robertson describe a wider range of "normal" as compared to competing books — not only showing standard dogs and cats, but also non-standard subjects such as overweight and underweight pets and animals with breed-specific variations.
-Every body part is put into context with a textual description to help explain why a structure appears as it does in radiographs, and enabling practitioners to appreciate variations of normal that are not included, based on an understanding of basic radiographic principles.
+Every body part is put into context with a textual description to help students understand why a structure appears as it does in radiographs, and enabling them to appreciate variations of normal that are not included, based on an understanding of basic radiographic principles.

 - Radiographic images of normal or standard prototypical animals are supplemented by images of non-standard subjects exhibiting breed-specific differences, physiologic variants, or common congenital malformations.

 - Images that depict a wider range of "normal" — such as images that detail the natural growth and aging characteristics of normal pediatric and senior animals — prevents clinical under- and over-diagnosing.

 - In-depth coverage of patient positioning and radiographic exposure guidelines assist clinicians in producing the very best results.

 - Unlabeled radiographs along side labeled counterparts clarifies important anatomic structures of clinical interest.

 - High-quality digital images provide excellent contrast resolution and better visibility of normal structures to assist clinicians in making accurate diagnoses.